mlibrary/ansible-predeploy/README.md

 1. Minimally, the developer provides an application name and stagename.
    By convention, stage names should be one of `production`, `staging`, or `testing`.
-2. Get application gid and uid from ITS's UUID api/tool, passing the application name and stage into the foreign key or other field.
+2. Get named instance gid and uid from ITS's UUID api/tool, passing the application name and stage into the foreign key or other field.
-3. Identify the hosts to which the application will be deployed.
+3. Identify the hosts to which the named instance will be deployed.
 4. Create a appname-stagename-inventory file, following the example in inventory.example.
 5. A&E and the developer(s) fill out a copy of `required_vars.yml`
 6. Run `bin/setup_ansible -v /file/from/previous/step` to convert the
    file we just created into the form that ansible will use.
 There is no need to edit the resulting file.
 However, it does contain some useful information, such as the passwords generated for the deploy and the final database user name.
 7. Run the appropriate ansible playbook, as below: